gutow/Langmuir_Trough/README.md

 of the user interface should work in a vanilla Python environment.

 Hardware requirements:
-Raspberry Pi compatible system with a Pi-Plates DAQC2 data acquisition plate and a trough controlled by the DAQC2 plate.
+Raspberry Pi compatible system with a [Pi-Plates DAQC2](https://pi-plates.com/daqc2r1/) data acquisition plate and a trough controlled by the DAQC2 plate.
 This software could be used with a trough controlled some other way by rewriting the routines in `trough_util. py`.
-The GUI front end would need no rewriting
+The GUI front end would need no rewriting to use with a different trough if a custom backend controlling the barriers, reading the temperature and Whilhelmy balance is written.
+The backend needs to continually monitor the trough and respond to the following commands: `Stop, Send, Start, Direction, Speed, MoveTo, MotorCal, ConstPi, DataLabels, ShutDown`.

+**If you do not have compatible hardware the GUI will run with a simulated trough, allowing you to see how it works.**

 ## Usage